UKPLab/sentence-transformers/docs/sentence_transformer/training_overview.md

 1. If your loss function requires a *Label* according to the `Loss Overview <loss_overview.html>`_ table, then your dataset must have a **column named "label" or "score"**.
 This column is automatically taken as the label.
 2. All columns not named "label" or "score" are considered *Inputs* according to the `Loss Overview <loss_overview.html>`_ table.
 The number of remaining columns must match the number of valid inputs for your chosen loss.
 The names of these columns are **irrelevant**, only the **order matters**.

-For example, given a dataset with columns ``["text1", "text2", "label"]`` where the "label" column has float similarity score, we can use it with :class:`~sentence_transformers.losses.CoSENTLoss`, :class:`~sentence_transformers.losses.AnglELoss`, and :class:`~sentence_transformers.losses.CosineSimilarityLoss` because it:
+For example, given a dataset with columns ``["text1", "text2", "label"]`` where the "label" column has float similarity score between 0 and 1, we can use it with :class:`~sentence_transformers.losses.CoSENTLoss`, :class:`~sentence_transformers.losses.AnglELoss`, and :class:`~sentence_transformers.losses.CosineSimilarityLoss` because it:

 1. has a "label" column as is required for these loss functions.
 2. has 2 non-label columns, exactly the amount required by these loss functions.